babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 ideographic variation selectors in Japanese collations `Japanese_Bushu_Kakusu_140` and `Japanese_XJIS_140`.
 A variation sequence is made up of a base character plus an additional variation selector.
-If you don\'t the select the `_VSS` option, the variation selector isn\'t considered in the comparison.
+If you don't the select the `_VSS` option, the variation selector isn't considered in the comparison.

 VSS collations will not be provided by Babelfish in the first release.